-Starbucks global same-store sales rise more than expected, shares surge
+Starbucks same-store sales boosted by U.S., China rebound; shares soar

-(Reuters) - Starbucks Corp (SBUX.O) reported a better-than-expected rise in quarterly sales at established cafes on Thursday, helped by strong growth in the United States and a rebound in China, sending its shares up more than 8 percent.
+(Reuters) - Starbucks Corp (SBUX.O) on Thursday reported a better-than-expected rise in quarterly sales at established stores as it benefited from higher prices in the United States and a rebound in China, sending its shares up nearly 9 percent.

-The company has been struggling to maintain its dominance in the United states as it wrestles with increased competition from high-end coffee shops and fast-food chains.
+The world’s largest coffee chain is battling intense competition in the United States, its largest market, from both high-end coffee shops and fast-food chains.

-To battle mounting competition and streamline its operations, the world’s biggest coffee chain is revamping its owned and licensed businesses, closing Teavana stores, laying off employees, and introducing newer and fresher food and drinks to its menu.
+In response, the company has been closing underperforming stores, revamping owned and licensed businesses, and introducing new menu items such as cold drinks to lure customers during slower afternoon hours.

-The company’s sales at established U.S. cafes rose 4 percent in the fourth quarter ended Sept.
-30, higher than the 2.76 percent rise expected on average by analysts, according to IBES data by Refinitiv.
+Those efforts helped drive a 4 percent rise in the company’s sales at established U.S. cafes in the fourth quarter ended Sept.
+30, well above the 2.76 percent rise expected by analysts, according to IBES data by Refinitiv.
+Average ticket per customer rose 4 percent in the quarter.

+“We are particularly encouraged by the acceleration of growth in the U.S. market,” said Neil Saunders, managing director of GlobalData Retail.
+“The business is doing enough to keep itself moving forward for now.”

+Starbuck’s strong results come just weeks after activist investor Bill Ackman’s Pershing Square Capital Management LP disclosed a roughly $900 million position in Starbucks.

 Quarterly same-store sales in China also rose 2 percent, reversing a decline from the third quarter and driving a 3 percent rise in global comparable store sales.